Pintjebier/Brightness-Battery-AC-power-script-for-Hyprland/README.md

 # :battery: :computer: Brightness-Battery-AC-power-script with notifications

 Script to automatically adjust screen brightness based on battery or AC power status on a Linux system with Hyprland and notifies you.\
-The script check every 5 seconds on the power state.
+The script checks every 5 seconds on the power state.

 ## 📜 Script path: `~/.config/hypr/scripts/battery-brightness-watcher.sh`